A group of college women enjoy spring break drinks outside in the sun.

 Florida beaches

-From Panama City Beach to Key West, Florida’s a popular choice for sun, sand, and waves on the East Coast.
+From Panama City Beach to Key West, Florida is a popular choice for sun, sand, and waves on the East Coast.
 But popularity doesn’t have to mean a high price.
 To save money at a popular spring break destination like Miami Beach, you might look for hotels further north instead of pricier resorts in areas like South Beach.

 New Orleans

-New Orleans is home to a rich history and vibrant culture.
+New Orleans, Louisiana, is home to a rich history and vibrant culture.
 You could spend your spring break enjoying Creole food and bars in the famous French Quarter.
 You could also experience live music and entertainment for free at one of the city’s many festivals or street fairs.
 While prices tend to go up for the famous Mardi Gras festivities, you may be able to score a great deal if your break falls in the weeks after the celebration.

 Cabo San Lucas

 Tens of thousands of spring breakers travel each year to Cabo San Lucas, a resort city in Baja California Sur, Mexico.
 Because it’s such a prominent vacation city, Cabo offers a range of accommodations, from lavish resorts to budget-friendly hotels.
 You could book at affordable midscale chains to save money.
 Fortunately, you don’t need to spend a lot to enjoy the gorgeous beaches that make Cabo such an iconic destination.
+Note: As a U.S. citizen, you’ll need a valid passport to enter Baja California Sur, Mexico.

 The Carolinas